 Cornell University recognizes sexual violence as a serious campus and public health issue that affects every member of our community.
 Cornell has a long-standing history of leadership regarding sexual assault prevention and response.
-The Cornell University Council on Sexual Violence Prevention was established in response to the need for a campus and community-wide approach to preventing and effectively responding to sexual violence.
+The Cornell University Council on Sexual Violence Prevention was established in 2012 in response to the need for a campus and community-wide approach to preventing and effectively responding to sexual violence.

-More about the Council:
+More about the Coalition:

 Nina Cummings, MS